 Match-a-Payment

-Match a payment is when you can do a second payment on the mortgage on top of the original payment.
-So if your mortgage payment is $800 you can do another $800 for a total of $1600 every payment.
-Some banks offer this, and ours did and we took full advantage of it.
-For nearly 3 years we paid twice the amount on our mortgage every two weeks.
+Match a payment is when you can make a second mortgage payment on top of the original payment.
+So, if your mortgage payment is $800, you can make another $800 for a total of $1600 every payment.
+Some banks offer this, and ours did, and we took full advantage of it.
+For nearly three years, we paid twice the amount on our mortgage every two weeks.

 At the same time, we started saving any way we could.
 This was to make sure we could accommodate any surprises that came up along the way.